navigation

 How to properly and effectively conduct a competence interview?

-The London School of Economics and Political Science guide advises that the competency interview should consist of 70 percent. with questions related to character traits and in 30 percent. with skill-related questions.
-In other words, most of the questions should be on competences and a minority on technical skills.
+A guide from The London School of Economics and Political Science advises that. competence interview consisted of 70 per cent questions related to character traits and 30 per cent questions related to skills.
+In other words, the majority of questions should be about competencies and a minority about technical abilities.
 To choose the questions well, they should be embedded in the values that are really important from the point of view of the company.
 This is the biggest secret of a good competence intelligence.

 It is very easy to collect sample questions from the internet and ask the candidate.
 It is more difficult to compose a set that will actually say something more about key competences from the point of view of a given workplace.
 When asking questions, it is worth taking into account not only the specificity of the position, but also the employee team, as well as the atmosphere in the company and its goals.
 Refer to the company's mission, goals, and communication strategy when in doubt.
 Then based on them select the features you are looking for.
 By default, it is about 3-8 key competences that are worth checking during the interview.
 Additionally, it is worth creating a scoring system that allows you to categorize candidates' responses according to a template.